 prepare yourself for the Thar way of life.
 Just the way it was centuries ago.

 The gateway to an oasis at the end of the great Thar desert.
-Khiyansariya, a village in the Shergarh collective is an unusual, idyllic village in one of the most improbable places on earth.
-Nestled between Jodhpur and Jaisalmer, two historic cities of Rajasthan, Khiyansariya is a region unembellished with the regal aura found elsewhere in Rajasthan.
-This simplicity provides the perfect stage to showcase the subtleties of an ancient civilisation rich in culture and tradition.
+Khiyansariya, a village in the Shergarh collective, is an unusual, idyllic village in one of the most improbable places on earth.
+A region unembellished with the regal aura found elsewhere in Rajasthan, the simplicity provides the perfect stage to showcase the subtleties of an ancient civilisation rich in culture and tradition.

-Much of Rajasthan is a desert but serendipity laid it down on the Indian Silk Road with caravans from far off places playing these deserts bringing their goodness of spices, herbs and more that has enriched the culinary treasure of Rajasthan.
-Added to it the heartfelt and open arm hospitality of the people here created paradise on earth for travellers from all over.
-This legacy is honoured and heightened today with connoisseurs flocking to indulge in the richness of this ancient cauldron.
+Much of Rajasthan is a desert, but serendipity laid it down on the Indian Silk Road with caravans from far-off places playing these deserts, bringing their goodness of spices, herbs and more that has enriched the culinary treasure of Rajasthan.
+Add to this, the heartfelt and open-arm hospitality of the people here created paradise on earth for travellers from all over.
+This legacy is honoured and heightened today, with connoisseurs flocking to indulge in the richness of this ancient cauldron.

 If you have any questions, feel free to send us a message using the form below.
 We will contact within 24 hours.